c-argus/kids-in-the-kitchen/README.md

 * Navigation Bar
   - Featured on all three pages, the full responsive navigation bar shows the site name in the left corner: Kids in the Kitchen that links to the top of the page.
-  - It also includes links to the Home page, Sign Up and Contact page and is identical in each page to allow for easy navigation.
+  - It also includes links to the Home page, Sign Up and Contact page and is consistent in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-  - The navigation is in a color that contrast with the background and has an active selector in bright pink to make it easier for the user to know the page they are navigating.
+  - The current page is underligned in a color that contrasts with the background.
+Giving clarity of current location within thw website.
+There is also an active selector in bright pink to aid in navigation.

 ![Navigation Bar Sample](assets/images/feature-bar.PNG)